heremaps/xyz-documentation/docs/cli/cli.md

     (37.7,-122.2)

-you can specify the name of that column with `-p`.
+you can specify the name of that column with `-z`.

-    here xyz upload -f /Users/xyz/data.csv -p points
+    here xyz upload -f /Users/xyz/data.csv -z points

 Rows that have `0,0` or `null` values in the designated latitude and longitude columns will be tagged with `null_island`.
 They will not be displayed on the map, but you can access them via the API (or in geojson.tools) by appending `&tags=null_island` so you can inspect and repair the records.